-I was introduced to Soap Making on a Summer School Holiday by my Grandma when I was around 11.
+I was introduced to the joys and excitement of Soap Making on a Summer School Holiday by my Grandma when I was around 11.

 Sadly Grandma passed away on Oct 28th 2019, aged 99 years.

 Grandma grew up on the land and created, fixed, collected, utilized and made do with anything and everything around her.
-The modern day labels used today like recycled, up cycled, re hashed, pre loved, homegrown, organic and local was something Grandma and many of her generation did and lived everyday.
+The modern day labels used today like recycled, up cycled, re hashed, pre loved, homegrown, organic and local was something Grandma did and lived with everyday.
 How lucky was I to grow up in this world, where information was passed down, skills shared and people lived simply.

-As a result Soap Making was a shared activity between Granny and I. We spent many sunny days collecting herbs and flowers and grating down the old laundry soap bars, for our eventual new soapy masterpieces.
+As a result Soap Making was a shared activity between Granny and I. We spent many sunny days collecting herbs and flowers and creating our own little masterpieces of soapy goodness.

 I re discovered modern Soap Making in July 2016 after heading home and catching up once again with Grandma.